 …..place it in the oven to bake for 30 minutes or until a sharp knife inserted into the centre comes out clean.

 - If you are making this for tomorrow or the next day let it cool down completely and wrap the whole thing in aluminium foil, before storing in the fridge until needed.

-In a medium sized saucepan place the 50 g of butter with the brown sugar and 1/2 cup of the cream (you can measure the rest of the cream and leave it aside, you’ll need it shortly).
+In a medium-sized saucepan place the 50 g of butter with the brown sugar and ½ cup of the cream (you can measure the rest of the cream if you like and leave it aside, you’ll need it shortly).

 Over a low heat, melt it all together, stirring often.

 Once it’s all melted turn the heat up to medium or medium/high and bring it to a boil.
 Then you want it to softly boil (simmer) for 3 minutes.